TanStack/table/README.md

   - The default column object for every column passed to React Table.
   - Column-specific properties will override the properties in this object, eg. `{ ...defaultColumn, ...userColumn }`
   - This is particularly useful for adding global column properties.
 For instance, when using the `useFilters` plugin hook, add a default `Filter` renderer for every column, eg.`{ Filter: MyDefaultFilterComponent }`
+- `initialRowStateKey: String`
+  - Optional
+  - Defaults to `initialState`
+  - This key is used to look for the initial state of a row when initializing the `rowState` for a`data` array.
+  - If the value located at `row[initialRowStateKey]` is falsey, `{}` will be used instead.
 - `debug: Bool`
   - Optional
   - A flag to turn on debug mode.